CloudCannon/sveltekit-bookshop-starter/README.md

 ```bash
 npx @bookshop/browser
 ```
-You can now load `/components` on your site and see the component library.
+You can now load the component library at the provided port.

-If building on CloudCannon, this page will also show a hosted version of the component library.

 ## Structure
-The bookshop components live in `component-library`, which is defined as an alias for $components in `vite.config.js`
+The bookshop components live in `component-library`, which is defined as an alias for $bookshop in `vite.config.js`

 To learn more, read the [Bookshop SvelteKit Guide](https://github.com/CloudCannon/bookshop/blob/main/guides/sveltekit.adoc).